 Payment Request Schedule: Grantee may submit a payment request for cost reimbursement upon completion of the task and Department approval of all associated task deliverables.

-Final Deliverable Due Date: September 30, 2023 All task related work must be completed by, and all deliverables must be received by, the task end date.
+Final Deliverable Due Date: September 30, 2023, All task related work must be completed by, and all deliverables must be received by, the task end date.

 PROJECT FUNDING AND TIMELINE: The tasks must be completed by the corresponding task end date and all deliverables must be received by the designated due date.